- Latin America

 So get going!
 Do some research about immunizations, prescriptions, and mental health in the country you are going to.
 The US Embassy site, the Center for Disease Control and Prevention, and the International Society of Travel Medicine are good places to start and as always, our alumni networks on Facebook are where you can tap into a wealth of first-hand knowledge from your peer TEFL teachers already living abroad on all these subjects.
 Then, once you have a general feeling for it and have jotted down some questions, call your doctor, set an appointment, and ask them for insight on the country you are going to.
 If they do not know the specifics, they should be able to provide you further resources.

-Want to Learn More about Teaching English Around the World?
+Want to Learn More About Teaching English Abroad?

-Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of teaching English Chile and around the world, including TEFL certification, the hiring process, salaries, visas and more.
+Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.

-- 8 Reasons Why International TEFL Academy Offers the Top TEFL Certification for Teaching English Abroad
+- 10 Reasons Why International TEFL Academy Offers the Best TEFL Certification for Teaching English Abroad & Online in 2020